JUNKJACKZACK/book-reading-list/README.md

 		**"Clean code always looks like it was written by someone who cares." - Michael Feathers response to Robert C. Martin the author of Clean Code.**
+		**"Can you imagine working on a project where the code simply got better as time passed?"
 ## Suggestion List

 ## Previous Read Books